jasper-zheng/neural_tilde/README.md

 ## Migrate from `nn~`

 The `neural.*~` package originated from [`nn~`](https://github.com/acids-ircam/nn_tilde) (Antoine Caillon & Axel Chemla--Romeu-Santos, ACIDS-IRCAM).
 The underlying framework moved from **TorchScript** (deprecated in PyTorch 2.10) to **[ExecuTorch](https://docs.pytorch.org/executorch/stable/index.html)**, with:
- - Hardware acceleration on Apple Silicon (via CoreML, MLX, or XNNPack),
+ - Hardware acceleration on Apple Silicon,
  - A new offline generation object (`neural.gen~`),
  - Better support for modern generative models' input types (text, noise, condition),
  - A new JSON model metadata.